karmanya17/Secert-Keeper/README.md

 # Secert-Keeper
- A web app which keeps your secrets anonymous.
+ A web app which keeps & shares your secrets anonymous, just like an Anonymous Confession.